Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 However, the actual income of a diploma holder hinges on various factors, including their industry, job role, and level of experience.
 Remarkably, sectors like engineering and healthcare tend to extend more lucrative paychecks compared to retail and hospitality.

-Let’s dive deeper into the dynamic world of salaries, exploring the median gross monthly earnings across some of Singapore’s prominent industries:
+Let’s dive deeper into the dynamic world of salaries, exploring the median gross monthly earnings for diploma holders across some of Singapore’s prominent industries:

 • Engineering: $2,500